 By a unanimous vote, Steinhagen was appointed Mayor on April 25, 2017, to fulfill the unexpired term of Nathan Hodges, who resigned from office a month earlier.
 He was elected to the city council in May 2016 by a landslide that saw the largest voter turnout for a municipal election in the city’s history by a factor of three.

 A voracious reader, Steinhagen has been influenced by authors like Whittaker Chambers, Witness, Milton Friedman, Capitalism and Freedom, Friedrich Hayek, The Road to Serfdom, Harry Jaffa, The Crisis of the Houses Divided, Ayn Rand, Atlas Shrugged, Aleksandr Solzhenitsyn, The Gulag Archipelago, all of which points to the calamitous impact that modern political liberalism, which advocates power to government, has on freedom and liberty.

 As Mayor of McLendon-Chisholm, which is a volunteer position, Steinhagen has established an aggressive agenda to limit the size and scope of the city government so that citizens can live more freely as they work to protect the city’s wide-open spaces and more rural lifestyle.

-Robert & his wife, Dr. Michelle Steinhagen, have been married for twenty-three years and are the proud parents of a nine-year-old daughter, Campbell, who attends Dallas Christian School.
+Robert & his wife, Dr. Michelle Steinhagen, have been married for twenty-three years and are the proud parents of a ten-year-old daughter, Campbell, who attends Dallas Christian School.
 They have attended Watermark Church in Dallas since it began in 1999 where Robert performs often as a member of the church drama team.